Homemade Meatball Subs with Frozen Meatballs

 • baked meatballs from Step 1

-Place the assembled hoagies back onto the sheet pan and return them to the oven for 3–5 minutes, just until the cheese is melted and bubbly.
+Place the assembled meatball subs back into the 400°F oven for 3-5 minutes, just until the mozzarella cheese is melted and bubbly.

 Leave a Comment